 Note: these are common expat complaints, and may not apply to you.

-• The import taxes are high, so it may be difficult to find imported goods.
+- The import taxes are high, so it may be difficult to find imported goods.
 Consequently, prices for groceries and common items can be higher than expected.
-Case in point: the import tax on shipping a car to Costa Rica be upwards of 85%.

 Getting a Visa and Finding Work

-• Depending on your nationality, you can get different types of visas.
+- Depending on your nationality, you are eligible for different categories of visa.
 If you are classified as “group one” you automatically get a 90 day temporary visa when you enter the country.
 This applies for countries such as Canada, USA, Australia, Brazil and European Union.
 Once your 90 days are up, you must leave the country for 72 hours then return to gain another 90 days.
-On many occasions you will not have to wait the 72 hours (depending on the immigration officer).
+On many occasions you may not even have to wait the full 72 hours (depending on the immigration officer).

 Permanent Residency and Citizenship

-• Pensionado: if you have a pension of at least $1000 USD per month and convert your money to Costa Rica Colones, you may obtain temporary residency for 3 years.
+- Pensionado Residency: if you have a pension of at least $1000 USD per month, you may obtain temporary residency for 3 years.
 After 3 years you can apply for permanent residency.

-• Inversionista: investing $200,000 in real estate or business will give you temporary residency and you are eligible to apply for permanent residency in 3 years.
+- Inversionista Residency: investing $150,000 in real estate or business will give you temporary residency.
+You will be eligible to apply for permanent residency in 3 years.

 Starting a Business in Costa Rica

-• The lawyer will need to register the business to pay taxes.
+- Your lawyer will need to register the business with the tax authority.

 Links & Resources